-Severe combined immunodeficiency (SCID) is caused by mutations in any one of many different genes (eg, for autosomal recessive forms, Janus kinase 3 [JAK3], protein tyrosine phosphatase, receptor type, C [PTPRC, or CD45], recombination activating genes 1 [RAG1] and 2 [RAG2]).
-Most types are autosomal recessive defects, so for the infant to be affected with SCID, the same gene must be mutated on both chromosomes.
+Severe combined immunodeficiency (SCID) is a primary immunodeficiency disorder Primary Immunodeficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
+Primary immunodeficiencies... read more that involves combined humoral and cellular immunity deficiencies Combined humoral and cellular immunity deficiencies Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
+Primary immunodeficiencies... read more .
+It is caused by mutations in any one of many different genes (eg, for autosomal recessive forms, Janus kinase 3 [JAK3], protein tyrosine phosphatase, receptor type, C [PTPRC, or CD45], recombination activating genes 1 [RAG1] and 2 [RAG2]).
+There are various forms of SCID that are autosomal recessive defects, so for the infant to be affected with SCID, the same gene must be mutated on both chromosomes.

-By age 6 mo, most infants with SCID develop candidiasis, persistent viral infections, Pneumocystis jirovecii pneumonia, and diarrhea, leading to failure to thrive.
+By age 6 months, most infants with SCID develop systemic candidiasis Candidiasis (Invasive) Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
+Symptoms depend... read more , persistent viral infections, Pneumocystis jirovecii pneumonia Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those receiving systemic... read more , and diarrhea, leading to failure to thrive.
 Some have graft-vs-host disease due to maternal lymphocytes or blood transfusions.
-Other infants present at age 6 to 12 mo.
-Exfoliative dermatitis may develop as part of Omenn syndrome, one form of SCID.
+Other infants present at age 6 to 12 months.
+Patients with Omenn syndrome may develop exfoliative dermatitis, erythroderma, desquamation, alopecia, chronic diarrhea, failure to thrive, lymphadenopathy, eosinophilia, hepatosplenomegaly, and elevated serum IgE levels.
 ADA deficiency may cause bone abnormalities.
 In all forms, the thymus is extremely small, and lymphoid tissue may be decreased or absent.

 All forms of SCID are fatal during infancy unless they are diagnosed and treated early.

-SCID is suspected in infants with a history of persistent infections or other characteristic manifestations.
-CBC, including absolute WBC count and differential, is done; Ig levels are measured.
+Severe combined immunodeficiency is suspected in infants with a history of persistent infections or other characteristic manifestations.
+Complete blood count, including absolute WBC count and differential, is done; immunoglobulin levels are measured.
 Responses to mitogens and to standard vaccine antigens are determined to evaluate WBC and antibody function.

 The disorder is diagnosed in patients with the following:

-Patients with ADA deficiency who do not receive a bone marrow graft may be treated with injections of polyethylene glycol–modified bovine ADA once or twice/wk.
+Patients with ADA deficiency who do not receive a stem cell transplant may be treated with injections of polyethylene glycol–modified bovine ADA once or twice a week.

-Suspect SCID if infants have recurrent infections, graft-vs-host disease, or exfoliative dermatitis.
+Suspect severe combined immunodeficiency (SCID) if infants have recurrent infections, graft-vs-host disease, or exfoliative dermatitis.

 The diagnosis is confirmed if patients have lymphopenia, deficient numbers of T cells, and no lymphocyte proliferative responses to mitogens.